massCodeIO/documentation/docs/essentials/folders.md

 ## Adding a Folder

-To create a new folder, any of the following methods will work:
+To create a new folder, use one of the following methods:

 - Select **File** > **New Folder** from the menu bar.
 - Click **+** button opposite **FOLDERS** in the library to add a new folder.